koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_26_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-With Humans and Machines as supporting elements
+# With Humans and Machines as supporting
+elements
  The better, the shorter, more direct and less interrupted the linkage between source and sink is designed